 Income funds belong to the family of debt mutual funds that distribute their money in a mix of bonds, certificate of deposits and securities among others.
 Helmed by skilled fund managers who keep the portfolio in tandem with the rate fluctuations without compromising on the portfolio’s creditworthiness, income funds

 have historically earned investors better returns than deposits.
 They are best suited for risk-averse investors with a 2-3 years perspective.

 c.
 Liquid Funds

-Like Income Funds, this too belongs to the debt fund category as they invest in debt instruments and money market with a tenure of up to 91 days.
-The maximum sum allowed to invest is Rs 10 lakhs.
-One feature that differentiates Liquid Funds from other debt funds is how the Net Asset Value is calculated – NAV of liquid funds are calculated for 365 days (including Sundays) while for others, only business days are calculated.
+Like income funds, liquid funds also belong to the debt fund category as they invest in debt instruments and money market with a tenure of up to 91 days.
+The maximum sum allowed to invest is Rs 10 lakh.
+A highlighting feature that differentiates liquid funds

 d.
 Tax-Saving Funds